 - Demonstrate a thorough understanding of the policy implications resulting from the social analysis of poverty and inequality in development.

 - Evaluate and use a number of analytical frameworks involved in the context of the social analysis of development.

 Teaching and learning approach

-The module will be delivered using a range of teaching and learning methods in a highly participatory environment, including interactive lectures, group discussions, student presentations, case studies, videos and invited speakers.
+The module will be delivered using a range of teaching and learning methods in a highly participatory environment, including interactive lectures, group discussions, student presentations and case studies.